 “…my energy level has jumped to another plane and my stomach is feeling much better.
 I am forever grateful.”

 I often support individuals or families through a three-week detox cleanse, using organic whole-food supplements for both the detox and re-nourishing phases.
 The program I use, chosen after much research, is gentle, easy-to-follow, affordable and hunger-free.
 Without exception, people feel better afterward, and the average weight loss for people trying to lose weight is fifteen pounds.
 People most often undertake the detox cleanse in conjunction with acupuncture treatment, but I also support clients who wish to do the cleanse on its own.

 My bodywork combines acupressure massage, cranio-sacral work, stretching, Japanese movement therapy (Sotai), and the marvelous “Blue Doggy.”

-We can also review your current exercise routine to see if there are simple, but powerful ways you can increase the benefits.
-I may suggest additional movement therapy such as yoga, Super Slow Zone, tai qi or qi gong, egoscue, Alexander Technique or perhaps kick-boxing.
+We can also review your current exercise/stretching routine to see if there are simple, but powerful ways you can increase the benefits.
+I may suggest additional movement therapy such as yoga, Super Slow Zone, qi gong, Feldenkrais, physical therapy or perhaps kick-boxing.